 St. Petersburg Culinary Arts Programs

 Students looking for culinary arts programs in the St. Petersburg, FL, area have a few options.
 Three schools, which are all 40 minutes or less from downtown, are highlighted in this article.
-Included near the end of the article is a table showcasing important school information, such as tuition and graduation rates, enrollment numbers and more.
+Included in the article is a table showcasing important school information, such as tuition and graduation rates, enrollment numbers and more.
 There is also a short section discussing another relevant school option.

 - Hillsborough Community College, which is 20.2 miles from downtown St. Petersburg, offers an Associate of Science/Associate of Applied Science in Culinary Management and an Associate of Science /Associate of Applied Science in Restaurant Management.

-- Situated 31.1 miles from downtown St. Petersburg in Bradenton, Manatee Technical Institute offers career preparation programs in baking and pastry arts and culinary arts/commercial foods.
+- Situated 31.1 miles from downtown St. Petersburg in Bradenton, Manatee Technical College offers career preparation programs in baking and pastry arts and commercial foods/culinary arts.

 - Pinellas Technical Education Center, which is 5.3 miles from downtown, offers a commercial foods and culinary arts training program.